couchbase/cbft/DESIGN.md

 using actual UUID's per node, which will need reexamination if TCMP comes to fruition.

+UPDATE: Talked with Aliaksey A., and he's a strong proponent that we use the UUID based approach.
+He has several battle stories to tell where the morale is that the ns-server team wished that node UUID's had been used from day one: wrong version of nodes reappearing with same non-UUID identifiers; failures during of IP-address rewrites;
+jankiness of the address rewrites codepaths; etc).

 ## Adding More Than One cbft Node

 At this point in the design, now that IP addresses are being rewritten